redhat-naps-da/ml-toolkit-deployments/kubeflow/with-istio/how-to-install-kubeflow-v1.2-on-ocp.md

 # How to install Kubeflow v1.2 on OpenShift using the Operator

 The latest release of Kubeflow incorporates new changes to the configuration files structure, or stacks, that ultimately organize files into distribution-specific manifests for platforms like OpenShift.
-If you are interested in the details here is the source (Pull Request)[https://github.com/kubeflow/manifests/pull/1739].
+If you are interested in the details here is the source [Pull Request](https://github.com/kubeflow/manifests/pull/1739).

-The goal of this post is to peform a default install of Kubeflow v1.2 on Red Hat OpenShift v4.7 using the Open Data Hub Operator v1.0 from the OpenShift web console.
-Screen shots will follow steps to be performed.
+The goal of this post is to perform a default install of Kubeflow v1.2 on Red Hat OpenShift v4.7 using the Open Data Hub Operator v1.0 from the OpenShift web console.
+Screen shots will follow steps.

 ## Major Steps
 1. Log into OpenShift web console with admin user
 1. Install the Open Data Hub Operator
-1. Create a new project `kubeflow`
+1. Create `kubeflow` project
-1. Copy and Paste the (kfctl_openshift.v1.2.0.yaml)[https://raw.githubusercontent.com/kubeflow/manifests/master/distributions/kfdef/kfctl_openshift.v1.2.0.yaml] manifest into the Operator KfDef YAML View
+1. Install Kubeflow
+1. Monitor the Install
+1. Access Kubeflow UI

 ## Pre-requirements
 1. MUST have cluster admin privileges
-1. SHOULD NOT have an (existing istio service mesh)[https://istio.io/latest/docs/ops/deployment/deployment-models/#multiple-meshes] or name collisions will occur
+1. SHOULD NOT have an [existing istio service mesh](https://istio.io/latest/docs/ops/deployment/deployment-models/#multiple-meshes) or name collisions will occur
-1. MUST NOT have an existing project name istio-system as kubeflow will install istio service mesh
+1. MUST NOT have an existing project named istio-system as kubeflow will install istio service mesh
 1. MUST NOT have remaining mutatingwebhooks NOR validatingwebhooks from prior installation or installation will fail
 1. MUST NOT deploy kubeflow in a project or namespace other than kubeflow or the deployment will fail